Lightning-AI/LitServe/README.md

 &nbsp;
 </div>

 **Most AI inference tools are built around single-model APIs with rigid abstractions**.
-You’re locked into serving one model per server, with no way to customize internals like batching, caching, or kernels - making it hard to build full systems like RAG or agents without stitching together multiple services, which leads to complex MLOps orchestration, slower iteration, and bloated infrastructure.
+They lock you into serving one model per server, with no way to customize internals like batching, caching, or kernels.
+This makes it hard to build full systems like RAG or agents without stitching together multiple services.
+The result is complex MLOps orchestration, slower iteration, and bloated infrastructure.

-**LitServe flips this paradigm**: Write full AI pipelines - not just models - in clean, extensible Python.
-Built on FastAPI and optimized for AI workloads, LitServe supports multi-model serving, streaming, batching, and custom logic - all from a single server.
+**LitServe flips this paradigm**: Write full AI pipelines, not just models, in clean, extensible Python.
+Built on FastAPI but optimized for AI workloads, LitServe supports multi-model serving, streaming, batching, and custom logic - all from a single server.
 Deploy in one click with autoscaling, monitoring, and zero infrastructure overhead.
 Or run it self-hosted with full control and no lock-in.

 LitServe is at least [2x faster](#performance) than plain FastAPI due to AI-specific multi-worker handling.